 “Those are not antithetical.
 It’s not like we don’t care about the poor.
 We do care about them.
 They need to be getting the kind of care that taxpayers are paying.
 And governments need to start looking at those tax rates because people can’t live here any more,” she added.

-Fred Lewis, an attorney who formerly worked in healthcare and insurance law, authored the 40-page report on behalf of Texas LULAC District VII.
+Fred Lewis, an attorney who formerly worked in healthcare and insurance law, authored the Red Flags Report on behalf of Texas LULAC District VII.
 It echoes some of the same criticisms of a March 2022 joint report by NAACP Austin and LULAC, but with more specific emphasis on financial controls and transparency.